7h30th3r0n3/Evil-M5Core2/README.md

 Switch bluetooth ON or OFF.

+### Wardriving

+Scan wifi network around and link it to position in Wigle format, you can upload it to wigle to earn point and generate KLM file for Google earth.
+You need a GPS for this.

+- PIN for Core2 :
+use RX2/TX2 | GND | 5v or 3.3v

+GPIO 13

+GPIO 14

+- PIN for Fire on C-PORT :

+GPIO 16

+GPIO 17

 ### Change startup image
 Upload a startup.jpg 320x240 image to replace original startup.jpg and make your Evil-M5Core2 more special.